The Contemporary Prague Art Scene

 Hunt Kastner Gallery

-To see this place, you’ll have to take a trek over to the fashionable Žižkov part of the city.
-In an example of Prague’s increasingly international art scene, this place is run by two expats, Canadian Camille Hunt and American Katherine Kastner.
-While unknown to most tourists, the place has become a fixture of the local community, and has acted as a staging post for several local young and progressive artists – and has also presented their work at several major fairs abroad.
+You’ll have to take a trek over to the fashionable Žižkov part of the city to see this place.
+As an example of Prague’s increasingly international art culture, this gallery is run by two expats, Canadian Camille Hunt and American Katherine Kastner.
+While unknown to most tourists, it has become a fixture of the local community.
+Also it has acted as a staging post for several local young and progressive artists.
+The gallery has also presented the work of new artist at several major fairs abroad.

-A visit here also gives you the distinct advantage of being close to the nearby Letna Park – a great place to sip beers under the evening sun in spring and summer.
+A visit here also gives you the advantage of being close to the nearby Letna Park.
+It’s a great place to sip beers under the evening sun in spring and summer.

 DOX Center for Contemporary Art

-If you find yourself walking along the beautiful Vltava River, be sure to stop in a DOX Center for Contemporary Art – a former sheet metal factory that has found new life as a grand art space with larger than life exhibitions.
+If you’re walking along the beautiful Vltava River, then be sure to stop in a DOX Center for Contemporary Art.
+This was a former sheet metal factory.
+It has found new life as a grand art space with larger than life exhibitions.
 Over the years it’s put on 100+ exhibitions, cementing its reputation among Europe’s galleries.

-Their library, chic design store and cafe are other great reasons to stop by for the afternoon.
+Their library, chic design store and cafe are another great reason to stop by for the afternoon.

 Karlin Studios & Hall

-Another off-the-beaten-track gallery can be found in the fast-developing Karlin neighborhood – the only part of Prague built on a grid system – a neighborhood that some feel may have the potential of becoming the city’s ‘art district’.
+Another off-the-beaten-track gallery is in the fast-developing Karlin neighborhood.
+By the way, this is the only part of Prague standing on a grid system.
+Some people feel that the neighborhood has the potential of becoming the city’s ‘art district’.

 Karlin Studios opened in 2005 as work spaces for developing artists.
 Many leave their doors open for visitors and the ground floor has an exhibition space.
-And, around the corner can be found the Karlin Hall, which used host the Prague Biennial and continues to host various exhibitions.
+Karlin Hall can is around the corner.
+This used host the Prague Biennial and continues to host various exhibitions.